Welcome - Department of Physics and Engineering

-Welcome to the Department of Physics and Engineering at Vincennes University.
+Welcome to the Department of Engineering at Vincennes University.

 Professors at VU are involved in the education of their students; they are committed to the ideals of the junior college.
 The fundamentals are taught in years one and two at VU in thoughtfully constructed undergraduate courses.